 Original article by Hayley Goldberg, LMFT via Heart of Connecting

 Avoiding all sibling rivalry in a family may be an impossible task.
 Every sibling relationship will have its share of resentment, envy, and differences of opinion.
 Living in a family and learning to get along can be challenging.
-Helping children bond and build their relationship takes time.
+Helping children bond and build their relationships takes time.

 At the heart of sibling conflict is the reality that it is hard for children to share their parents.
 With the addition of a new sibling children feel the family’s emotional resources become limited and they now need to compete for a parent’s attention, affection, and time.
 According to Dr. Laura Markham, “Once you are aware of this primal competition the single most important antidote to sibling rivalry is that each child must be convinced from their daily experiences, that no matter what their sibling gets, there is more than enough love, attention, and appreciation for them.
 Once children live and believe this sibling rivalry softens and love has a chance to bloom.”